Reference Re Public Service Employee Relations Act (Alta)

 Reference Re Public Service Employee Relations Act (Alta) [1987] 1 S.C.R.
-313, commonly referred to as the Alberta Reference, was a leading opinion of the Supreme Court of Canada on the right to freedom of association under section 2(d) of the Canadian Charter of Rights and Freedoms.
+313 is a decision of the Supreme Court of Canada on the right to freedom of association under section 2(d) of the Canadian Charter of Rights and Freedoms.
 The Court held that section 2(d) did not include the right to strike.
-In 2015, Alberta Reference was overruled, with the Court recognizing a right to strike in the Charter.
+In 2015, the Supreme Court overruled its decision in this case, with the Court recognizing a right to strike in the Charter.

 Background

 Section 2 of the Canadian Charter of Rights and Freedoms entered into force in 1982.
-The Alberta Reference provided the Supreme Court of Canada with an opportunity to interpret the scope of protection afforded to collective bargaining and strikes under the Charter.
+The reference provided the Supreme Court of Canada with an opportunity to interpret the scope of protection afforded to collective bargaining and strikes under the Charter.

 The province of Alberta referred a reference question to the Alberta Court of Appeal, which was decided in favour of the Government of Alberta.
 The reference questions concerned Alberta labour relations legislation affecting public service employees, firefighters, hospital employees, and police officers.
 The laws restricted the right to strike: any impasse in collective bargaining had to be referred to compulsory arbitration.
 As well, the laws designated certain factors that had to be considered in said arbitration, and limited the scope of issues that were arbitrable.

 The appellants, various public sector labour unions, were granted leave to appeal to the Supreme Court of Canada.

-Opinion of the Court
+Decision of the Court

 Justice McIntyre argued that freedom of association is an individual right, intended to protect collective activities that are already protected by other constitutional rights.
 Thus, activities that are prohibited individually are also forbidden collectively.
 As such, a trade union does not have a Charter right to strike incident to collective bargaining.

-The plurality opinion (written by Justice Le Dain) spanned only three paragraphs, and agreed with Justice McIntyre's disposition.
+The plurality reasons (written by Justice Le Dain) spanned only three paragraphs, and agreed with Justice McIntyre's disposition.
 The plurality referred to the many types of associations that the Charter is intended to protect, and the importance of freedom of association, but also emphasized the importance of judicial restraint.

 Chief Justice Dickson, in dissent, also agreed with the characterization of the freedom, but argued that the right is not associated with particular activities but rather is "a freedom of persons to join and act with others in common pursuits".

-This case involved a "double-swing decision" where Chief Justice Dickson was assigned the reasons for the Court at conference but lost the signatures to Justice McIntyre, who then lost them to Justice Le Dain.